PlayStation 3 technical specifications: Graphics processing unit

+The RSX was initially fabricated on a 90 nm process.
+It received a node shrink to 65 nm in 2008, to 40 nm in 2010, and to 28 nm in 2013.

 Configurations

 The PS3 received several component revisions which served to reduce power consumption.
 This in turn resulted in production savings, lower heat production, lower cooling requirements and quieter operation.
 Since launch, the Cell processor shrank from 90 nm to 45 nm.
 The RSX GPU also saw reduction in size over periodic revisions of the PS3.